wildonion/ayoub/README.md

 * reserve APIs

-* auth guard and access level on APIs
+* auth guard and access level (inside the token) on APIs

 * server signal handling